freenet/freenet-core/docs/src/README.md

 ## How to use Contracts

-Contracts are designed to be extremely flexible. they can be used to create decentralized data-structures like hashmaps, inverted indices for keyword search, or efficient buffers for streaming audio and video.
+Contracts are designed to be extremely flexible. they can be used to create decentralized data structures like hashmaps, inverted indices for keyword search, or efficient buffers for streaming audio and video.

-A contract must implement functions that do the following:

-- Verify that the contract state is valid for this contract and parameters
-- Verify that an update to a contract, a "delta", is valid

-## Distributing your App on Locut
+## Distributing your App on Locutus

-_TODO_